-Most people pay more attention to the iPhone’s design and beauty than its internal performance.
-But I still really care about how my phone performs and looks.
-So, when I saw a rumor about the upcoming iPhone 17, one thing stood out to me, and it wasn’t about performance or features.
+The majority of users care more about iPhone’s appearance and beauty, than it does with speed!
+But I haven’t stopped caring how my phone performs and looks.
+Which is why when I read a rumor about the forthcoming iPhone 17 only one thing jumped out at me and it wasn’t some piece of performance or feature information.

-It said that the iPhone 17 Pro might come in colors inspired by iOS 26’s new Liquid Glass design.
-These colors might look like some of the fun ones Samsung used before.
-That got me thinking, what if Apple’s top phones looked just as exciting as the cheaper ones?
+It added that the iPhone 17 Pro could be available in some iOS 26’s new Liquid Glass design colourways.
+These colors may resemble some of the more fun ones Samsung used in the past.
+That got me thinking: What if Apple’s best phones looked as exciting as its more affordable options?

-For years, Apple has had two types of iPhones: the regular ones and the Pro models.
-The regular iPhones are cheaper with lower specs but come in brighter, more fun colors.
-The Pro models cost more and have better features, but their colors are usually plain, like black, white, or silver-gray, with one new color added each year.
+For a long time now, Apple has had two varieties of iPhones: The regular ones, and the Pro models.
+The standard iPhones cost less, have weaker specs and are offered in more vibrant, fun colors.
+The Pro models are more expensive and have better features, but their colors tend to be staid, like black, white or silver-gray compared with one new color each year.

-For top-tier phones, I think their color choices are kind of boring.
-Like when the iPhone 16 Pro dropped, it came in “desert titanium” color, which was just a fancy name for gold.
-Before that, the iPhone 15 Pro dropped with grey-blue color and in 2022, the iPhone 14 Pro dropped white, added gold and introduced a light purple, along with the usual black and silver.
-And this pattern just keeps on going.
+For flagship phones, I find their color options to be kind of meh.
+Just as the iPhone 16 Pro was released in “desert titanium” (that is, gold).
+Earlier than that the iPhone 15 Pro was released with grey-blue colour options and in 2022 the iPhone 14 Pro released white, added gold, and brought in a light purple option, alongside a trusty black and silver.
+And this trend just continues.

-I get that most people don’t care about the color at all because their phone will be in a case most of the time to stay protected, and that’s understandable too, but when I’m spending that much money on a phone, it should look fun and pretty to say the least.
+I know a lot of people don’t care about color at all since their phone is in a case 99% of the time just to stay safe, and that’s fair as well, but for me if I’m dropping this much money on a phone it better look fun and pretty at least.

 So when I heard that the iPhone 17 Pro might come in a new Liquid Glass design and is expected to launch in September, like every year, I got a little excited.
 But there’s a catch: the rumor came from a Weibo leaker named Instant Digital and didn’t include any pictures.
 According to the translated info, the new color might be white, but with a special finish that changes slightly depending on the lighting.